nihithta/React-Projects-Collection/README.md

 1. **Cash Withdrawal App**
    - A simple app to simulate cash withdrawals with a predefined balance and various denominations.

+2. **Destination Search Engine**
+   - An app that contains a search engine that filters out destinations based on what you type.

+3. **Random Number Generator**
+   - An app that generates a random number between 1 and 100 every time you click the generate button.

 ## How to Run